Musée de Préhistoire du Pech-Merle (Prehistory)

 A visit to the Prehistory Centre at the Pech Merle, cave and museum takes you on a journey through time that is both authentic and moving.
 Located in the rugged Célé valley, 15 minutes from the village of Saint-Cirq-Lapopie, the Pech Merle site is of major importance in European prehistory.

-Musée de Préhistoire du Pech-Merle (Prehistory)
+Musée de Préhistoire du Quercy (Prehistory)

 Pech Merle